 - Ensure content or campaigns are divided into categories (email campaigns, copywriting examples, social media campaigns, etc).

 - Include your business name or your name front and center

 - Add a headline that sums up what you can do for clients or your business’s mission statement

 - Your contact information needs to be visible.
-Consider adding it to the footer of your website and consider linking your social media on there as well
+Consider adding it to the footer of your website and consider linking your social media there as well.